-- 1. Shall designate one or more voting places for each precinct and may alter the voting places when there is a good and sufficient reason.
-However, the voting places for precincts located within the boundaries of any incorporated city must be designated, and altered if required, by the governing body of the city. - 2.
-Shall provide that all voting places are accessible to the elderly and the physically disabled. - 3.
-May utilize vote centers that contain all of the precincts in a county so that any qualified elector of the county may choose to cast a ballot in that polling location.
-Qualified electors may vote early at early voting precincts, by absentee ballot, at a polling location of their residential precinct, or at a county vote center.
-Vote center polling places must serve as a designated polling place for at least one precinct in the county in addition to serving as the site where any county voter may cast a ballot.
-An individual voting or attempting to vote more than once in any single election is guilty of a class A misdemeanor.
+- 1. Shall designate one or more polling places for each precinct.
+However, the polling places for precincts located within the boundaries of any incorporated city must be designated, and altered if required, by the governing body of the city.
+Polling places may not be designated later than the sixty-fourth day before an election. - 2 Shall provide that all polling places are accessible to the elderly and the physically disabled. - 3.
+May utilize vote centers that contain all of the precincts in a county so that any qualified elector of the county may choose to cast a ballot in that polling place.
+Qualified electors may vote early at early voting precincts, by absentee ballot, at a polling place of their residential precinct, or at a county vote center.
+Vote center polling places must serve as a designated polling place for at least one precinct in the county in addition to serving as the site where any county voter may cast a ballot. - 4.
+May change the location of a polling place previously established by the sixty-fourth day immediately preceding an election when there is good and sufficient reason.
+When a polling place is changed under this provision, the name and location of the new polling place must be prominently posted on or near the main entrance of the prior polling place on the date of the first election held following the change.